Anurag0207/Real-time-Emotion-Detection/README.md

 NumPy
 Pandas
 Scikit-learn
-Acknowledgments
+##Acknowledgments
 The model architecture and training code are inspired by research in facial expression recognition.
-The emotion detection labels are based on commonly used categories in emotion analysis.
+Emotion detection labels are based on commonly used categories in emotion analysis.